MingxuanLiu506/US_election/README.md

 ## Statement on LLM usage

 The LLM is used.
-The data part of the code was written with the help of ChatGPT, and the full chat transcript can be found in usage.txt
+The data part of the code was written with the help of ChatGPT, and the full chat transcript can be found in other/llms_usage/usage.txt

 ## Some checks